-Around the world, 450 million households depend on agriculture as their primary economic activity.
-But these smallholder farmers are plagued by low productivity and low quality.
-They are locked out of higher paying markets because they lack access to farm inputs such as good seeds and fertilizers, training and capital.
-Barely six percent of rural adults in developing countries have bank accounts.
+Sixty-five percent of poor working adults make a living in agriculture.
+But these smallholder farmers are plagued by low productivity and low quality, keeping their earnings low.
+They are locked out of higher-paying markets because they lack access to critical farm inputs such as good seeds and fertilizers, training and capital.
+And barely six percent of rural adults in developing countries have bank accounts.

 We help fill the information gaps, reduce risk, and lower transaction costs, safely connecting smallholder farmers to new financial resources.

 Spotlight on Solutions:

 Dispelling Myths About Lending Risk

 Credit histories and collateral may serve to qualify middle-class customers for loans, but most rural smallholder farmers have neither.
 The Agricultural Risk Evaluation Tool (ARET) evaluates the ability of a farmer to repay loans based on who they are and how they farm: concrete information that can be gathered by field agents using a digital app.